 If a Medicaid beneficiary has experienced a loss or theft of medication, pharmacy providers should instruct beneficiaries to contact their prescriber.
-The decision to honor a beneficiary's request should be based on the professional judgement of the prescriber.
+The decision to honor a beneficiary's request for authorization of a replacement supply should be based on the professional judgement of the prescriber.
 In no event will approval be granted for lost or stolen controlled substances.

-Prescribers or their authorized agents may initiate a prior authorization request for a loss or stolen medication by contacting the Bureau of Pharmacy Policy and Operations at 1-518-486-3209 or emailing ppno@health.ny.gov for replacement.
-Approval will ONLY be granted for the balance of the medication reported lost or stolen.
+Prescribers may initiate a prior authorization request for a lost or stolen medication by contacting the Bureau of Pharmacy Policy and Operations at 1-518-486-3209.
+Approvals, if granted, will ONLY be for the balance of the medication reported lost or stolen.